• Summary and Overview

 • Press and Media

-professional with 20 years of experience in nonprofit management,
+professional with more than 30 years of experience in community relations

 development and fundraising, technology and information services,

 Brian has spent the last three decades working

 on issues of peace and justice, organizational development,